-Relationship with the Group

-A wholly-owned subsidiary of the Company's major shareholder A wholly-owned subsidiary of the Company's major shareholder A company owned by the same group of the Company's shareholders A company owned by the same group of the Company's shareholders A wholly-owned subsidiary of the Company's majority shareholder

-A company over which the spouse of one of the Group's director who has significant influence
+Relationship with the Group Telstra International HK Limited A wholly-owned subsidiary of the Company's major shareholder Telstra International Limited A wholly-owned subsidiary of the Company's major shareholder Beijing POP Information Technology Co., Ltd. A company owned by the same group of the Company's shareholders Lianhe Shangqing (Beijing) Advertisement Co., Ltd. A company owned by the same group of the Company's shareholders Beijing Australian Telecommunications Technical Consulting Limited A wholly-owned subsidiary of the Company's majority shareholder Autohome Media Limited (prior to the acquisition) A company over which the spouse of one of the Group's director who has significant influence